 Weapon: Twin fans (3-5, 9) Pugil sticks (Strikeforce 2, 7:E-8), Iron fan (7)

 Daqiao is the wife of Sun Ce and the older sister of Xiaoqiao.
 She is a mature, studious, and sensible girl who desires to become stronger.
 Generally shy and timid, she doesn't like conflict and would normally not want to perpetuate it.
-She is contrast with her more energetic and outgoing sister.
+She is often contrasted with her more energetic and outgoing sister.
+Historically, their father was simply known as "Master Qiao from Lujiang" (庐江桥公); he could be Qiao Rui, a general under Yuan Shu note .

-- Adapted Out: She's one of the playable characters who was cut off in Dynasty Warriors 6.
+- Adapted Out: She's one of the playable characters who was cut off in Dynasty Warriors 6 (she has a cameo in her sister's character artwork).
 She made a return in Strikeforce 2.

 - Barrier Warrior: Her baton moveset in Strikeforce 2 can create a barrier shield.